The Intelligence Layer

 If You Lead a Corporate Team

 Not a Chatbot.
-A Workforce.
+An Intelligence Layer.

 The AI Department Architecture